Long-View is a transformative education experience.

 The culture of Long-View is not built around compliance and behavior management, prominent elements of most schools.
 Instead, we work to create a learning community.
 We recognize that all conditions for learning can’t be set by the teacher; kids must make contributions to their own learning.
 Kids and adults take responsibility for themselves and others.
 Finally, our philosophy toward homework, in-school learning opportunities, and out-of-school learning opportunities fosters a deep commitment to “driving your own learning.”

-Academically, we focus on deep learning and thinking and authentic practice within the discipline.
-We continuously ask ourselves, “What is the hardest, richest version of this idea within this discipline and how can we bring it to the kids?”
+Additionally, academic blocks—math, reading, writing, science, and computer science—are two hours a day.
+These longer blocks, punctuated by “brain breaks,” support deeper experiences.
+Effectively, we get more accomplished in fewer (but longer) blocks of time.
+Academically, we focus on durable learning, critical thinking, and authentic practice within these disciplines.
+We continuously ask ourselves, “What is the hardest, richest version of this idea and how can we bring it to the kids?”

 We learn in flexible “bands” instead of restrictive grade levels.